Page Contents

 Estate Administration With Simplified Probate Procedures

-There are simplified probate procedures in California to transfer property when the value of the estate is under certain amounts.
-Depending on the property and circumstances the amounts range from $20,000 to $150,000.
+There are simplified probate procedures in California to transfer property when the value of the estate is under a certain amount.

 Real Property Held in Joint Tenancy